eyyi/dymrl/docs/blog_dymrl.md

 The library **dymrl** has been tested on the classical control task problem **Cart Pole**.
 The configuration (action, observation and rewards) was taken from the example of OpenAI Gym ([Example](<https://gym.openai.com/docs>)).

 ##### Cart pole problem
 >The objective of this tasks is to apply forces to a cart moving along a frictionless track so as to keep a pole hinged to the cart from failling over [5].
 The system is controlled by applying a force of +1 or -1 to the cart.
-For every timestep that the pole is not more than 12 degreee from the vertical or the cart moves not more than 2.4 units from the center, a reward of +1 is provided [6].
+For every timestep that the pole is not more than 12 degreee from the vertical or the cart moves not more than 2.4 units from the center, a reward of +1 is provided.

 ![cart pole model](./img/cart_pole.png)